Video shows man in military fatigues shooting mentally disabled Palestinian in West Bank – KION546

 By Kareem Khadder and Celine Alkhaldi, CNN

-(CNN) — A video reviewed by CNN Tuesday depicts a man in military fatigues shooting and wounding a mentally disabled Palestinian near the occupied West Bank city of Hebron.
+(CNN) — A video reviewed by CNN Tuesday shows a man in military fatigues shooting and wounding a mentally disabled Palestinian near the occupied West Bank city of Hebron.

 Tarek Abu Abed, known to friends and family as “Ghazzawi,” was on his way home Tuesday when he was stopped by three men in military fatigues and asked for identification, Tarek’s brother Diaa Abu Abed told CNN by telephone on Tuesday.